 Appearance

-Classic Faithful 32x (Jappa and PA) Texturing Rules and Guidelines
+Classic Faithful 32x Texturing Guidelines

 Introduction